oddporson/jungle-rails/README.md

 # Jungle

 Jungle is a mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
-Jungle was built with users in mind from the main catalog to each products detail page.
-This project was not just about learning a new language, ecosystem and framework.
-It was more of a simulation of the real world.
+This project was a simulation of the real world e-commerce website where I learned the new language, ecosystem and framework.

 ## Added Feature
 - Sold-out badge